Johan-p/Notes-for-setting-up-Kali-linux-in-virtual-box/README.md

 ## Fixing issue's:

-**Fixing guest additions**:
+**Fixing guest additions & shared folder mounting**:

-- if you notice that your shared folder isn't auto-mouting its likely due to the guest additions.
+- the Kali VM comes with Virtual box guest additons pre-installed, however sometimes you still run into issue's.
+- for example auto-mouting of shared folders that doesn't seem to work.
+- To fix this:
-- mount the guest additions cd
+- mount the guest additions cd (device > insert guest additions cd image..)
+- you can ignore any autorun.

 **Run the following in commandline to install the guest additions**: